 Mexico Business Publishing is an independent provider of business information, industry data and marketing solutions in print, digital and online formats.
-Our mission is publishing market-leading annual reviews of the main sectors of the Mexican economy, including oil and gas, energy and sustainability, mining, business, healthcare and pharmaceuticals, aviation and aerospace and infrastructure.
+Our mission is publishing market-leading annual reviews of the main sectors of the Mexican economy, including oil and gas, energy and sustainability, mining, business, healthcare and pharmaceuticals, automotive, aviation and aerospace and infrastructure.
 We base each edition on face to face interviews with 150-200 carefully selected stakeholders who are shaping these industries from a business, political, legal and financial perspective.
 By connecting the key stakeholders, and providing in-depth analysis of the main business opportunities, technology trends and structural changes in each industry, our publications are positioned to accelerate the exchange of vital industry information that will be crucial to capitalize on these emerging opportunities.

 Mexico is on its way to becoming one of the world’s most attractive upstream investment destinations as a result of the opening of the hydrocarbons market through the Energy Reform.
 Over the past year, the first three phases of Round One have overseen the allocation of 30 contractual areas, welcoming into the market many foreign players in addition to detonating a national onshore oil industry, a success achieved despite the low oil prices.
 At the same time, PEMEX has been transforming its structure and strategy to adjust to both of these new situations and is pursuing new objectives as a productive enterprise of the state.
 As the Mexican oil and gas industry changes, PEMEX, private operators, suppliers and service providers find themselves at a turning point, where success will depend on their ability to adapt to the workings and needs of an entirely new market, which is still being defined today.
 Mexico Oil & Gas Review provides readers with an in-depth understanding of the new industry settings, which are key to succeeding in the new environment and leveraging the multitude of emerging opportunities.
 The topics presented are those that will matter most to the key stakeholders driving the evolution of the industry, making Mexico Oil & Gas Review the ultimate industry reference.